 The Associated Student Body fee, payable by all undergraduate students, is \$13.45 a year, payable in three installments on registration day at the beginning of each term.
-This fee is used for the support of athletics and of other student activities.
-The subscription to the "California Tech" is 55 cents a year.
+Of this fee \$5.50 is used for the support of athletics, \$3.00 as a subscription to the BIG T, and the remainder for other student activities.
+The subscription to the CALIFORNIA TECH, 55 cents a year, is collected from every undergraduate.